mailgun/documentation/source/user_manual.rst

           a particular domain.
 Campaign name and campaign ID should not exceed the maximum length of 64 characters.

-.. note:: There are limits on campaigns number for an account: 1 for Free Plans,
-          20 for Standard Plans and 1,000 for Express Plans.
-Once the limit is reached, you will need to delete campaigns in order to create new ones.
-All of the data associated with a campaign is deleted when you delete a campaign.
-High Volume Plans can have unlimited number of campaigns.

 **Sending a Campaign**

 Including a message in a campaign can be done by setting ``o:campaign`` option with your campaign's